eugenetedkim/eugenetedkim/posts/nextjs-tailwindcss.md

 39. Then, I installed a Visual Studio Code extension, [ES7+ React/Redux/React-Native snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets), which provides code snippets that'll enhance development, by clicking View in the macOS application specific menu bar for Visual Studio Code at the top the screen then clicking Extensions at which point I searched for the extension and clicked Install.

-40. I opened nextjs-tailwindcss/components/Hero.js, typed rafce then enter, at which point the extension, automatically generated a basic template for a functional React component using an arrow function and exports it.
+40. I opened nextjs-tailwindcss/components/Hero.js, typed **rafce** then enter, at which point the extension, automatically generated a basic template for a functional React component using an import statement, an arrow function, and an export statement.
 ```
     import React from 'react'